arionitas/bootstrap-portfolio/README.md

 ## Description

-Utilising Boot-strap elements within my new portfolio.
+Utilising Boot-strap elements within my portfolio.
 I didn't want to make too many design changes as I am happy with the way it is going, I just implemented the use of Bootstrap to showcase my understanding of the elements and utilities.

 ## Deployed Project Link